 - Stimulants such as methylphenidate and amphetamines

 You may be prescribed medications to help with pain relief, management of anxiety, or help with sleep disorders.
-If you use those drugs outside of your prescription requirements, you may develop a prescription rug addiction.
-That can lead to numerous health complications.
+If you use those drugs outside your prescription requirements, you may develop a prescription drug addiction, leading to numerous health complications.

 Addiction forms when a person continues to use a drug compulsively, even while recognizing the dangers of doing so.
 Prescription drug abuse can cause numerous health complications, including a slowed or too fast heart rate, organ function breakdown, and even sudden death.
 Overdoses are possible as well.
-Just because these drugs are prescribed to be used, that doesn’t make them safe to use outside of those limitations.
+Just because these drugs are prescribed doesn’t make them safe to use outside of those limitations.

 Prescription drugs may be necessary for your situation.
-If that’s the case, use them only according to the directions your doctor provided.
+If that’s the case, use them only according to your doctor’s directions.
 If you feel craving and withdrawal symptoms due to cutting back to just this use, you know you’ve developed an unhealthy dependence on these drugs.
 That is when prescription drug addiction treatment becomes so important.

 Our team can offer help.
 If you are hooked on prescription drugs in Boston, reach out to our team to learn more about the treatment options we can offer, including the support we can provide to you for reclaiming your health.
 There are solutions for your pain.
 You don’t have to live with prescription drug addiction.

 To get started, reach out to our team.
-Let our Needham addiction treatment team provide you with support.
-With available sober homes for both men and women with treatment that’s close by, we can help you to turn the page on the complications you’re facing today.
+Let our prescription drug addiction treatment program near Boston.
+MA provide you with support.
+With available sober homes for both men and women with treatment close by, we can help you turn the page on the complications you’re facing today.
 Learn more about our programs, including:

 - Substance abuse treatment